 Nothing is worse that raviolis with no filling!

-Once they're cooked through, strain them right from the pot (reserving about a cup of pasta water) and add them into the sauce.
+Once they're cooked through and al dente, use a slotted spoon to transfer the cooked ravioli right from the pot (reserving about a cup of pasta water) and add them into the sauce for butternut squash ravioli.

-How to make the Brown Butter Sage Sauce
+How to make the Butternut Squash Ravioli Sauce

-Making this brown butter sage sauce is a total breeze!
+Making this easy brown butter sage butternut squash ravioli sauce is a total breeze!

-Immediately add the sage leaves and let them crisp up.
+Add Sage Leaves: Immediately add the fresh sage leaves and let them crisp up which will flavor the sauce for butternut squash ravioli.

-After that, it's time to add the pasta, reserved pasta water, and parmigiano cheese.
+Add Ravioli: After that, it's time to add the pasta, the reserved pasta water, and parmesan cheese.

-If it's a little watery, you can turn the heat back on and cook for another minute or two until the ravioli soak up the extra water/sauce.
+Finish Pasta in Ravioli Sauce: If it's a little watery, you can turn the burner back on to medium heat and cook for another minute or two until the ravioli soak up the extra water/sauce.

 - Don't overcrowd your ravioli!
 Be sure to use a big pot so the ravioli has plenty of room to move around and cook.

-- Save the pasta water to make the sauce more silky and smooth.
+- Save the pasta water to make the butternut squash ravioli sauce more silky and smooth.

 - Parmigiano is the best cheese for this sort of sauce.
 It just works differently!